hexbatch/apple-core/v1/docs/layers/f-transactions/transactions.md

 So, I can agree that tokens A on server X have some equivalence to tokens C on this server,and when I get tokens A on X, I will do transaction in Tokens C on here.
 These chains can be extended indefinitely.
-If they loop, then the completed agreements will pass things through automatically
+Completed agreements will pass things through automatically

 but, things can mess up, and an agreement will not finish somewhere.
 If that is the case, there is a rollback clause in the transactions if there is no progress after X seconds